Donna Douglas: Personal life

 Douglas married her first husband, Roland Bourgeois Jr., in 1951.
 She had her only child, Danny Bourgeois, in 1954.
 The couple divorced that same year.
 She married Robert M. Leeds, director of The Beverly Hillbillies, in 1971; they divorced in 1980.

 In 1982 in Broken Arrow, Oklahoma, Douglas enrolled at Rhema Bible Training Center, where she graduated in 1984 with an emphasis in children's ministry.

 Douglas and Buddy Ebsen remained close friends for 32 years.
 In a 2011 interview with The Lincoln Times-News, she described Ebsen as "a wonderful man, very much like my own father, a quiet, reserved, and caring person".

-In 2003, both Ebsen and Douglas's mother, Elma Smith, died.
+In 2003, Douglas's mother and Ebsen died.
 Douglas and Max Baer, Jr had visited Ebsen in the hospital, and following his death, both delivered a eulogy at his funeral.
 A decade later, Douglas revealed the depth of her feelings for Ebsen in an interview with "Confessions of a Pop Culture Addict": "I loved Buddy Ebsen.
 He reminded me so much of my own dad.
 Most of my scenes were with Buddy, and most of Max's with Irene.
 Buddy was just a wonderful man.
 I related to him so easily.
 The night before he died, Max and I went up to the hospital to see him."